stargo/divas4linux/README.md

 ## Systemd integration

-A systemd unit is provided for automatic startup and shutdown of the cards.
+A systemd unit is provided for automatic startup of the cards.
 To install it, use

     sudo cp divas4linux.service /etc/systemd/system/